amberj/amberja.in/quotes.markdown

 <span class="label label-success">New</span><br />
 "Anyone who has lost track of time when using a computer knows the propensity to dream, the urge to make dreams come true and the tendency to miss lunch." <i><b>- Tim Berners Lee</b></i></blockquote>

+<blockquote>"I get people who tell me that i should be nice.
+And then when I try to explain to them that maybe you're nice, maybe you should be more aggressive, they see that as me being not nice." <i><b>- Linus Torvalds </b></i></blockquote>

 <!--
 <blockquote>"" <i><b>- </b></i></blockquote>
 -->